santu-365/iPhone-16-Pro-Clone/README.md

   ## 🌟 **Future Enhancements**

-   1.Add more detailed 3D interactions with the iPhone model 2.Implement additional GSAP animations for a more dynamic experience 3.Integrate light and dark mode themes
+   1.Add more detailed 3D interactions with the iPhone 16 Pro model 2.Implement additional GSAP animations for a more dynamic experience 3.Integrate light and dark mode themes
    4.Optimize for mobile responsiveness